RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 ## Contributing Game Info

 Users may help submit game info, images, and hubs in the **Cleanup Requests forum**, one of the channels in our [Discord server](https://discord.gg/dq2E4hE).
+A pinned thread in the forum gives guidelines on how to make submissions - those guidelines are more in-depth and take precedence over the information below if it becomes outdated.

 ### Tagging Your Posts